SavitarRL/Integer_Collections_and_Intervals/Intervals/README.md

 ├── Makefile                   # compiling this project
 ├── README.md                  # this README file
-├── intervals.cxx              # implementation of the Interval class and the required IsIntervalInUnionOfOthers function ├── main_intervals             # executable of the program (runs all tests fort this question) ├── main_intervals.cxx         # file containing main() to run all unit tests ├── test.h                     # header file for test framework └── tests.cxx                  # unit tests for intervals.cxx (extra te)
+├── intervals.cxx              # implementation of the Interval class and the required IsIntervalInUnionOfOthers function ├── main_intervals             # executable of the program (runs all tests for this question) ├── main_intervals.cxx         # file containing main() to run all unit tests ├── test.h                     # header file for test framework └── tests.cxx                  # unit tests for intervals.cxx
 ```
 Note that additional unit tests have been added to check the implementation of the ` GetUnionisedIntervals` function in `intervals.cxx`.